toybreaker/jeancouteau/_posts/2012-09-01-darmi-a-victim-of-beauty.md

 Please he had heard the sound of their voices and their arguments, he had taken Darmi by the hair with his left hand, while with his right he had put a knife to her neck.
 So he told the girl:

 >“Darmi, answer your mother.
 Answer what you want.
 But know at once, if you tell her you don t love me, both of us will die, right now, today.
 I'll slit your throat and next take my own life.
 Darmi could not say a word.
 She was sweating all over and trembling.
-Darmi,"
+Darmi..."

 her father was now shouting,